fadallar/terraform-azurerm-app-service-plan/examples/basic/02-elastic-app-service-plan-zone-redundancy.md

 # Basic Azure Application Service PLan

-This is an example for setting-up a an App Service Plan This examples creates
+This is an example for setting-up a an Elastic App Service Plan to be used by Azure Function App This example
   - Sets the different Azure Region representation ( location, location_short, location_cli ...) --> module "regions_master"
   - Instanciates a map object with the common Tags ot be applied to all resources --> module "base_tagging"
   - A resource-group --> module "ressource"
-  - Creates an Application Service Plan
+  - Creates an Application Service Plan with Elastic Service Plan and zone redundancy
   - Set the default diagnostics settings (All Logs and metric) whith a Log Analytics workspace as destination

 ## Main.tf file content